Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Medicines such as bleaching creams may be used to lighten the dark patches.
 You will apply the medicine as a cream to your skin 1 to 2 times per day.
 You may need to do this for up to 8 weeks.
 You may also need to apply a steroid or acne treatment cream along with the skin lightening cream.
 Some creams combine all 3 medicines.

 - Procedures may be used to improve the appearance of your skin.
 A chemical peel or dermabrasion may be used to remove the top layers of skin.
 This can help make your skin appear lighter and more even in tone.
 Your healthcare provider will need to do these procedures for you.
-He will choose the procedure that is best for your skin type.
+He or she will choose the procedure that is best for your skin type.
 Home chemical peel or dermabrasion kits may not be right for your skin and may cause skin damage or other problems.
 Laser treatment may be needed if the patches are severe or do not respond to treatment.

 Manage your symptoms: